Exploring the Dependence of Gas Cooling and Heating Functions on the Incident Radiation Field with Machine Learning: Data and Methods

 \subsection{Model Data Input}

-In order to train machine learning models to predict cooling and heating functions, we use computations from the photoionization code \texttt{Cloudy} \citep{ferland98}.
-The training data used here is very similar to \citet{gnedin_hollon12}, with some additional information included.
+In order to train machine learning models to predict cooling and heating functions, we use computations from the photoionization code Cloudy \citep{ferland98}.
+The training data used here is very similar to that used in \citet{gnedin_hollon12}, with some additional information included.

-For a given parcel of gas, we define cooling and heating functions through equation~(\ref{eq:chf_def})
+For a given parcel of gas, we define cooling and heating functions through equation~(\ref{eq:chf_def}):

 where $U$ is the thermal energy density of the gas, $n_b = n_\mathrm{H} + 4n_\mathrm{He} + \ldots$ is the number of density of baryons (protons and neutrons), $T$ is the gas temperature, and $\Gamma, \Lambda$ are, respectively, the heating and cooling functions.
 The prefactor $n_b^2$ is included because of the importance of collisional two-body processes in radiative cooling and heating.
-In the limit of collisional ionization equilibrium (CIE), where there is no external ionizing radiation field on the gas, and accounting for two-body processes only (a commonly adopted but not a reasonable limitation), $\Lambda$ and $\Gamma$ are independent of $n_b$.
-In the more general case of an external radiation field (as considered here) and accounting for other relevant physical processes, $\Lambda$ and $\Gamma$ also depend on $n_b$, metallicity, the incident radiation field, and may depend on other physical characteristics - this complex dependence is captured by the ellipsis in equation~(\ref{eq:chf_def}).
+In the limit of collisional ionization equilibrium (CIE), where there is no external ionizing radiation field on the gas, and accounting for two-body processes only, $\Lambda$ and $\Gamma$ are independent of $n_b$.
+However, even in CIE, multi-electron processes such as Auger ionization and dielectronic recombination can contribute to the cooling and heating functions when the gas contains metals \citep{ferland98}, introducing $n_b$ dependence to $\Lambda$ and $\Gamma$.
+Here, we consider the more general case of an external radiation field, and account for other relevant physical processes beyond two-body collisions.
+Hence, $\Lambda$ and $\Gamma$ also depend on $n_b$, metallicity, the incident radiation field, and may depend on other physical characteristics - this complex dependence is captured by the dots in equation~(\ref{eq:chf_def}).

 The input data we use consists of Cloudy computations of $\Lambda$ and $\Gamma$ evaluated on a grid of values for the gas properties from \citet{gnedin_hollon12}.
-The relevant gas properties used are temperature $T$, hydrogen number density $n_H$ \citep[since Cloudy uses the hydrogen number density $n_H$ instead of the baryon density $n_b$ as its density parameter,][]{ferland98}, metallicity $Z$, and 4 parameters describing a model for the incident radiation field:
+The relevant gas properties used are temperature $T$, hydrogen number density $n_H$ \citep[since Cloudy uses the hydrogen number density $n_H$ as its density parameter instead of the baryon density $n_b$,][]{ferland98}, metallicity $Z$, and 4 parameters describing a model for the incident radiation field: